ZiadAmin1212343244/UTM-Using-Open-Source-Tools-/README.md

 Features :

 Network Traffic Monitoring: Uses Zeek to monitor and analyze network traffic.
 Alert Management: Integrates with TheHive for managing and responding to security alerts.
 Automated Incdient Response: Custom scripts for parsing logs, generating alerts, and isolating compromised machines.

 Incident Containment: Automated scripts to isolate infected machines by disabling their network interfaces.

 Architecture :
 The UTM suite consists of the following components:
 Zeek: A powerful network analysis tool for monitoring network traffic and generating logs.
 TheHive: An alert management system for correlating and responding to security events.
 Custom Scripts: Bash and Expect scripts for parsing Zeek logs, sending alerts to TheHive, and isolating compromised machines.

 Installation :
 Install Zeek:
 Follow the Zeek installation guide to install and configure Zeek on your system.
 Install TheHive:
-Follow the TheHive installation guide to set up TheHive.
+Follow the TheHive installation guide to set up TheHive

 Install Dependencies:
 Install necessary dependencies using: